lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ## JSON Representation {#JSON}

-This section defines nonce request and nonce response message content as a CBOR structure {{RFC8949}} for use in EST-coaps, see {{EST-coaps}}.
+This section defines nonce request and nonce response message content as a JSON structure {{RFC8259}} for use in EST, see {{EST-https}}.

 The JSON structure has the following members: